Questions you should ask your CMS vendor: answered

 How easy is it to change and migrate the content model?

 Storyblok allows developers to change their content model either directly in the interface by adding new fields, renaming or changing existing.
-Additionally, one can pull and push content model definition via CLI or API to allow versioning in GIT directly next to their project.
+Additionally, one can pull and push content model definition via CLI, API to allow versioning in GIT directly next to their project or copy the schema definitions directly in the user interface.

 How does it deal with file and image assets?